jbcoe/value_types/DRAFT.md

 22. _Effects_: `alloc` is direct-non-list-initialized with `a`.
 If `other` is valueless, `*this` is valueless.
-Otherwise, if `alloc == other.alloc` constructs an object of type `indirect` that owns the owned value of other;
+Otherwise, if `alloc == other.alloc` constructs an object of type `indirect` that owns the owned object of other;
     `other` is valueless.
 Otherwise constructs an owned object of type `T` with `*std::move(other)`, using the allocator `alloc`.